 - Childrens Centres

 You can find details for Newham’s Children’s Centres here!
-Families who have not yet registered for the Healthy Start Scheme that may be eligible for free Milk and Food vouchers/ payments, please continue to promote this and direct families to the Healthy Start website www.healthystart.nhs.uk or if available provide them with an application form (A professional no longer requires to sign the form).
+Families who have not yet registered for the Healthy Start scheme that may be eligible for help to buy certain milk and food, please continue to promote this and direct families to the Healthy Start website www.healthystart.nhs.uk to complete the online application.

-There are lots of ways you can support families to use their vouchers and prepare healthy meals.
+There are lots of ways you can support families to use their Healthy Start card and prepare healthy meals.
 Let’s consider some of the resources available to you and your setting that will help to inspire families to get cooking:

 Eat In With Early Start Recipe Videos